Nexmo/nexmo-developer/_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/in-app-calling-ios/call-delegate/swift.md

 ---

-We'll now adopt the `NXMCallDelegate` as an extension on `AppToAppCallViewController`:
+We'll now adopt the `NXMCallDelegate` as an extension on `AppToAppCallViewController`, under the `//MARK:- NXMCallDelegate` line:

 ```swift
 extension AppToAppCallViewController: NXMCallDelegate {